preetisawant/runtimes/common/byob.md

 {:screen}

 For the same runtime or framework, IBM-created buildpacks take precedence over the community ones.
-If you want to use the community buildpack to overwrite the IBM-created buildpack, you must specify the buildpack by using the `-b` option with the c`f push` command.
+If you want to use the community buildpack to overwrite the IBM-created buildpack, you must specify the buildpack by using the `-b` option with the `cf push` command.

 For example, you can use the community buildpack for Java™ web applications by using the following command.